-There’s no better way to learn about the intricacies of U.S. government and politics and their impact on the world than to spend a semester in Washington, D.C.
-While our nation’s capital is best known for politics, it is also a leading hub for international exchange, arts, culture, and news media.
-Washington looks back on America’s rich history and presses forward to innovate and advocate for the future.
+There’s is no better way to learn about the intricacies of U.S. government and politics and their impact on the world than to spend a semester in Washington, D.C.
+While our nation’s capital is best known for politics, it is also a leading hub for international exchange, arts, culture, history, and news media.

 Message from the Director

 Why the Washington Program?
 Because you will be part of a proud tradition and open doors to your future.
 In Washington, D.C., students find that Claremont McKenna College is well-known and that they can obtain prestigious internships.
 Why?
 Because those who work in the nation's capital recognize CMC as a top-ranked liberal arts college with a special focus on politics, economics, and leadership that has been sending its best students to participate in the Washington Program since 1972.

 More than forty other colleges and universities have started their own Washington programs since then.
 But Claremont has always maintained a strong program that is distinct and considered to be one of the best.
 This well-deserved reputation has stemmed from both the nature of the program and the outstanding students selected to participate.

 The Washington Program is rooted in a full-time internship and a serious discussion of contemporary political issues.
 The first component allows students to become immersed in their work environment to the extent that some are considered junior staff members.
 The second component - two seminar classes and a directed research paper - provides a coherent intellectual framework for the semester.
 Internship supervisors praise the academic challenges of the program, because they get better student interns as a result.